ImagineerNL/ComfyUI-ToSVG-Potracer/README.md

   ComfyUI-ToSVG has the 'nightly' version in ComfyUI Custom Node Manager, and therefor doesn't do versioning.
   -  Update package; in your workflow: rightclick recreate node or Reload example workflow (V1.2).; It should connect now to ToSVG nodes.
   -  If it DID work before and now it doesn't, update the ComfyUI-ToSVG Package.
+- V1.3.1 FIXING CHANGE: SaveSVG
+  With the new API node a default ComfyUI node SaveSVG is built.
+This node conflicts with [Yanick112's ComfyUI-ToSVG](https://github.com/Yanick112/ComfyUI-ToSVG/) --> SaveSVG node.
+The new SaveSVG node is currently under the API nodes, but will eventually be part of base ComfyUI functionality.
+See this [ComfyUI issue](https://github.com/comfyanonymous/ComfyUI/issues/7980).
+I have duplicated and renamed Yanick112's SaveSVG node to keep compatibility with older versions.
+The node now also outputs attaching to the NEW SaveSVG node of ComfyUI v0.3.32 and up.

 ## To Do